 I have always admired those old fashioned dress forms.
 Having sewn my own clothes for over 40 years, I decided it was time to have a body-double.
-She is also perfect to use in photography of my eco printing.
-This site will email you the PDF pattern pieces in the exact size you specify!?
-It can’t get easier than that; no duct tape involved.
+She is also perfect to use in photography of my own sewing projects.
+Bootstrapfashion will email you the PDF pattern pieces in the exact size you specify – it can’t get easier than that; no duct tape form here.
 This is my Custom Size DIY Dress Form made with help from Bootstrap Fashion.

 Where to get your Pattern:

 Go to Bootstrap Patterns site to input all your specific measurements.
+Make sure to follow all the instructions including the belly protuberance.
+The accurate measurements will be key to making this exact scan of my body.
 There are many ways to customize your form and before you know it you will be able to print your pattern at home.
-It is quite economical as well with the option of previewing the pattern before you even pay.
+It is quite economical as well with the option of previewing the draft pattern before you even pay.

 Once you have the pattern (in PDF format) make sure to print it with no page scaling, print it at full size.